pranavjosephtossy/project/Documentation/thesis/Implementation.md

 ![alt text](image.png)

 In theory a full API response for a single video would contain a large number of additional information depending on what was requested, covering everything from engagement statistics to content rating and reginal restrictions.
 However storing all of this would be unnecessary and it would just add noise into the dataset without increasing any real forensic value.
 Because of this reason only the fields that we considered to be forensically and analytically relevant were extracted and carried forward.
-# Main interface
-Since the whole implementation follows the methodology which encourages modularity we decided

 # FIELDS SELECTED FOR EXTRACTION